Asthma Friendly Workplace Award

 Developed and initiated by the WVAC and the members of the Environmental Action Subcommittee 2011-2012

-Mission: To recognize businesses in West Virginia who strive to improve the environment in their organization, in the community, or other locations that directly impacts the health of their employees, customers, and/or community.
+Mission: To recognize workplaces in West Virginia who strive to improve the environment in their organization, in the community, or other locations that positively impacts the health of their employees, customers, and community.

 Why Apply: To be publicly recognized for your business’ concern for their employees health and/or the health of their customers and/or community.
 The nominees and finalists will be recognized by the West Virginia Asthma Coalition specifically the Environmental Action Committee, the West Virginia Asthma Education and Prevention Program, the American Lung Association in West Virginia, and the Wellness Council of West Virginia in an award ceremony as well as on the Coalition and Asthma Program website and press releases.
 We want to reward your efforts and to tell of your accomplishments!

-Eligibility: Any business, non-profit organization, government, or community group in West Virginia may apply.
+Eligibility: Any workplace/business, non-profit organization, government, or community group in West Virginia may apply.
 Candidates may self-nominate.

 How is the application evaluated?